epfml/disco/mobile-browser-based-version/server/README.md

 From this folder, you can run the server on localhost:8080 with `npm run dev`.
 This runs via the `nodemon` package, so it automatically restarts the process after changes.

-To automatically restarts the process after changes, the server also supports the `nodemon` package.

 ### Testing the server locally

 To run sever unit testing run `npm run test`.
 Make sure you are not running a server at the same time as the test suite will run a server to test on.
 We use [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/) and [supertest](https://github.com/visionmedia/supertest) for testing; respectively they are libraries: unit tests, assertions, and http testing.